Xinglab/SQUID/README.md

 		The cutoff of splicing difference using Junction method.
 The cutoff used in the null hypothesis test for differential splicing.
 The default is 0.0001
 	--p:
 		The number of threads used to run rMATS.
 The default is 1;
+	--resume:
+		Whether to resume previous run.
+The default is false.

 Type of PI (Percent of Introns) Calculation:
 ------------